kangea/IST303-G4-GroupProject/README.md

 Search, track, receive notifications, login,

+As a user, I can search for products.

+As a user, I can login and save products to monitor.

+As a user, I will recieve notifications when a product restocks or a new product drops.

 As a streetwear enthusiast, I can type in the product name for my favorite brand and choose to get notified when it restocks through discord.
-(Development time: 1 month)

 As a collector, I can monitor multiple products to be notified with links to the product as soon as they drop so I can purchase them.
-(Development time: 1 month)